What Are Digital Certificates?

 1. Transport Layer Security (SSL/TLS) Certificates

 Transport Layer Security (TLS) certificates, which replaced Secure Sockets Layer (SSL), are essential for securing data exchanged between web browsers and websites.
-SSL/TLS certificates authenticate a website’s identity and display trust indicators, such as the padlock symbol, to reassure users that the website is secure and their personal data is protected from cyber threats.
+These certificates authenticate a website’s identity and display trust indicators, such as the padlock symbol, to reassure users that the website is secure and their personal data is protected from cyber threats.

 2. Code Signing Certificates